New Announcements & Updates in the Works!

-Keep an eye out for updates on classes & workshops, grow lists for the 2014 season, and our CSA prices and deadlines.
-We may be introducing an exciting new format for our CSA shares as well!
-Info on all this and more coming in December!
+Keep an eye out for updates on classes & workshops, grow lists for the 2014 season, Spring plant sales, and other exciting announcements.

 Today we built a preliminary core for our rocket mass heater, and with some coaxing of bricks and brambles we were able to get a good sideways burn going.
 We were also able to finalize a plan and whip up a drawing for what we have in mind.
 We’re so excited to see it all coming together, especially with the bitterly cold weather we’ve had the last couple of days.